unclesp1d3r/CipherSwarmAgent/README.md

 ## Features

 -   **Command-Line Interface**: Utilizes the Cobra library for easy configuration and operation through command-line commands.
 -   **Efficient Task Management**: Streamlines the distribution and execution of hash cracking tasks across distributed systems.
 -   **Scalable and High-Performance**: Optimized for performance and scalability, handling heavy computational tasks with ease.
 -   **Secure Communication**: Ensures secure and reliable communication with the CipherSwarm server for task distribution and result submission.

 > [!CAUTION]
 > This project is currently under active development and is not yet ready for production use.
-Please use it with
+Please use it with caution.
+Do not trust anything until v1.0.0 is released, since the API may change at any time.
-> caution.

 ## Getting Started